-Wonder Voyage, in partnership with Jeff Johnson, presents our Celtic Footsteps Pilgrimage in Scotland.
-Celtic Footsteps offers plentiful opportunities to encounter God’s peace in the holy “thin spaces” of Scotland and Northumbria where monks and travelers have encountered God’s peace for centuries.
+Wonder Voyage, in partnership with Jeff Johnson, presents our Celtic Footsteps pilgrimage in Scotland.
+Celtic Footsteps offers plentiful opportunities to encounter God’s peace in the sacred “thin spaces” of Scotland and Northumbria where monks and travelers have encountered God’s peace for centuries.
 Jeff Johnson’s unique Selah worship experiences are a blend of contemplation, prayerful meditation, sung worship, and silence.
-Through cultural immersion, expert guides, and fine dining, we have developed a one-of-a-kind itinerary.
+Through cultural immersion, expert guides, and rich dining, we have developed a one-of-a-kind itinerary.
 Each day has two tracks – one featuring a quieter, slower-paced, cultural experience and another with more energetic hiking and exploration activities.
-Our Celtic Footsteps pilgrimages are offered for 20 people.
+Our Celtic Footsteps pilgrimages are offered for 15 people.
 We invite you to be one of those blessed souls and join us on this special adventure.

 *Travel insurance is required.

 A non-refundable deposit of $300.00 per person is required to save your place.
-The balance of three equal payments are due February 1, April 1 and June 1.
+The balance of three payments are due March 1, May 1 and July 1.

-The beautiful city of Edinburgh is the perfect stepping off point to begin our pilgrimage into the land of our Celtic forbears.
-We firstly invite you to find your feet and explore “Auld Reekie”, a city of history, literature, and excitement.
+The beautiful city of Edinburgh is the perfect stepping off point to begin our pilgrimage into the land of our Celtic forbearers.
+We invite you to find your feet and explore “Auld Reekie”, a city of history, literature, and mystery.
 In the evening we encounter the holy through laughter, worship, prayer, and maybe even a glass of whisky or two.
 After a sumptuous meal, we’ll talk through the week and learn a little about each other.
 Our Scottish Selah pilgrimage has begun!

 Today we travel to the gorgeous Alnwick (pronounced “AN-ik”) Castle and Gardens in Northern England.
 The grounds were featured in Downtown Abbey, Harry Potter, Robin Hood: Prince of Thieves, and dozens more movies and TV shows.
 After your Quidditch lesson, we head to the town of Bamburgh where we rest for the next couple days.
 Behind this picturesque little town looms Bamburgh Castle, designed to impressively dominate the ocean coastline.
 After a delicious supper we enjoy our first Selah service in the historic St. Aidan’s Church where we learn of his life and mission to Northumbria.